Kentucky’s Manufacturing Sales Tax Bills

 On the other hand, Kentucky had plenty of loopholes in manufacturing sales tax which they wanted to close.
-Sales tax bills often are tailored to suit a particularly vocal industry, and frequent changes can create a set of sales tax rules that looks like Frankenstein’s monster — stitched together from so many different initiatives that the result looks a bit unnatural.
+Sales tax bills are often tailored to suit a particularly vocal industry, and frequent changes can create a set of sales tax rules that looks like Frankenstein’s monster — stitched together from so many different initiatives that the result looks unnatural.

 Sales tax cleanup bill

-The legislature’s plan is to override the veto and then get to work on a “cleanup bill” that will keep what they want from the sweeping reforms of the new tax bill while also allowing the essential tax inducements for Ford and Toyota and their ilk.
+The legislature’s plan is to override the veto and then work on a “cleanup bill” that will keep what they want from the sweeping reforms of the new tax bill while also allowing the essential tax inducements for Ford, Toyota, and their ilk.
 The corporations have released statements expressing their interest in the legal tussle.
-Their announcements have been that neutral: “We are watching this with interest” is the thrust of
+Their announcements have been neutral: “We are watching this with interest” is the thrust of

 the official statements.

-The counties that rely on the plants in question understand that to mean that the corporations will up sticks and leave if they lose their tax inducements.
+The counties that rely on the plants in question understand that to mean that the corporations will upstart and leave if they lose their tax inducements.